Efficiency-of-RELAX/CYP8B1/README.md

 # Testing RELAX on CYP8B1 gene in Birds & Mammals
 CYP8B1 is a single exonic gene that determines the ratio of primary bile salts.
-The code and data provided in this project are part of the below manuscript.
-The scripts and data are organised to ensure the integrity, credibility and replicability of the results reported.
-However, the goal of this repository is not to release a fully-automate pipeline and is beyond the scope of this manuscript.
-You can access/cite the publication with the following information "Shinde, S.S., Teekas, L., Sharma, S. et al. J Mol Evol (2019). https://doi.org/10.1007/s00239-019-09903-6".
+The code and data provided in this project are part of the below manuscript "Shinde, S.S., Teekas, L., Sharma, S. et al. J Mol Evol (2019). https://doi.org/10.1007/s00239-019-09903-6".
 A pre-publication pre-print of the same is available here: https://www.biorxiv.org/content/10.1101/714188v1

 ### Data is organised into the following folders